 How useful will it be?

 A portable version of Arque could have many applications.
-He will be able to assist the work on site by allowing workers to lift and carry weights without risk to balance (but will have the fierce competition of exoskeletons).
+It will be able to assist the work on the construction site by allowing the workers to lift and carry weights without risk to their balance (but will have ruthless competition from exoskeletons).

-It will also be used in helping people with balance problems (but can you imagine them as old men with tails?).
+It will also be used to help people with balance problems (can you imagine old men with tails?).

 I imagine its use for more "playful" reasons, perhaps in virtual reality environments as an offshoot to be used to manage a game without using your hands.